IngmarBitter/defenders/md/Salvation/Baptism.md

 ### Scriptural Evidence Against Baptism's Essentiality for Salvation

-We will ignore the long list of verses that teaches that salvation is not by works, but by faith alone.
+We will ignore most of the long list of verses that teaches that salvation is not by works, but by faith alone.
 They need to be adressed by anyone defending the view that baptism is essential.
-However, we will point out a few verses that show that salvation was granted clearly independent of baptism.
+Instead, we will focus on verses that show that salvation was granted clearly independent of baptism.

 #### Acts 10:44-48: